-When you lose someone close to you it can be hard to deal with the emotional loss.
+When you lose someone close to you, it can be hard to deal with the emotional loss.
 But there are practical steps that need to be taken, as well as paperwork to be completed, and this can add to the trauma.
 At Eric Robinson, our expert probate solicitors will be sensitive to the challenges you're facing and will professionally and sympathetically deal with the legal formalities of the probate process from start to finish.

-Firstly, where the deceased person has made a valid Will prior to their passing, the Executors nominated in that Will are required to make an application for a Grant of Probate.
-The Grant of Probate is the formal document that allows the Executors to administer the deceased’s estate.
+Firstly, where the deceased has made a valid Will, the Executors nominated in that Will are required to make an application for a Grant of Probate.
+The Grant of Probate formally appoints the Executors to administer estate.

-Thirdly, it is sometimes possible to deal with a deceased person’s estate without the need for a grant of representation (i.e. a Grant of Probate or Letters of Administration).
-This will depend upon the value of the assets held by the deceased, and generally speaking this exemption is only available to very low value estates.
+However, it is sometimes possible to deal with an estate without a Grant of Probate or Letters of Administration.
+This will depend upon the value of the assets held by the deceased, and generally speaking this exemption is only available to low value estates.